-Today, Cooper works with companies like Google and Starbucks on interaction design and service design projects.
-They also take an active part in design education with different courses, boot camps and trainings.
+Today, Designit (formerly Cooper) works with companies like Google and Starbucks on interaction design and service design projects.
+They also take an active part in design education with different courses, boot camps, and trainings.

 In 2017, the Indian IT giant Wipro Digital bought Cooper.
 They now work together with the firm’s international design conglomerate Designit.